The Employment Law Review: Germany

 When processing an employee's data for employment-related purposes, the processing must be necessary.
 Therefore, it must be proportionate in relation to the infringement of the employee's right to privacy.

 When the regulations for data processing are violated, an administrative fine will be imposed by the competent supervisory authority.
-Fines have become much more common during the past year.
-For example, H&M (the globally recognised fashion brand) was fined €35.3 million for excessive monitoring of several hundred employees.
+Fines have become much more common.
+For example, H&M (the globally recognised fashion brand) was fined €35.3 million in October 2020 for excessive monitoring of several hundred employees.

 ii Cross-border data transfers